 You can request a Carers Leeds Emergency Card by using the form below.

-Note: Should you have any difficulties please ring a member of out administration team on 0113 246 8338 between 10am and 4pm Tuesday to Thursday.
+Note: Should you have any difficulties please ring a member of our Advice Line on 0113 380 4300 between 9am and 5pm Monday to Friday.

 As well as receiving your Carers Leeds Emergency Card you will also be added to the Carers Leeds mailing list and will receive our regular Newsletter.
 Please wait up to 10 working days for your application to be processed and posted to you.